 - Sleeping under long-lasting insecticidal bed nets protects against mosquito bites that spread malaria

-- Pregnant women need antimalarial medications to prevent a malaria infection that could endanger the lives of pregnant women and those of their unborn children
+- Taking antimalarial medications can prevent malaria infections in pregnant women that could endanger their lives and their unborn children

 - Cleaning up standing water around dwellings eliminates places for mosquitoes to breed